UNC moves up in NET after sixth Quad 1 victory, mostly projected as No. 6 seed

 The NCAA tournament committee uses the NET rankings as one of its metrics to determine who makes the field and how to seed teams.
 NET rankings will fluctuate throughout the season, and the only quad designation that matters is where your opponents stand on Selection Sunday, not where they ranked when the game was played.

-The consensus of 112 bracket projections updated Monday on Bracket Matrix had UNC as the third-highest No. 6 seed.
-Five have UNC as a No. 5 seed, with all of the others projecting the Tar Heels as a No. 6 seed.
+The consensus of 127 bracket projections updated Wednesday on Bracket Matrix had UNC as the top No. 6 seed.
+Sixteen have UNC as a No. 5 seed and the others have the Heels as a No. 6 seed.

 In Tuesday projections for UNC: